Ovy95/Ovy95/README.md

 ### Hi there :bowtie:

 Crafting Stone to Crafting Code, from Stonemason to Developer.
-Attended Makers Academy this year and now developing my skills to land myself a job in tech
+I Attended Makers Academy and now I'm now developing my skills to land myself a job in tech

-- 🔭 I’m currently working on ... planning out a idea to create a game using Golang.
+- 🔭 I’m currently working on ... the Acknowledge group project.
-- 🌱 I’m currently learning ...
-Golang, check out my [Exercism](https://github.com/Ovy95/Ovy95-Exercism_Go_Path) Repository, where I complete little tasks.
+- 🌱 I’m currently ... working on growing a better TDD process using Jasmine and Javascript solving little projects, attending reviews through Makers and solving katas.

 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/jack-overton-40b7931a2/)